Arisse/PHPWord_CloneRow/README.md

 PHPWord_CloneRow
 ================

 Extension for PHPWord.
-New public method cloneRow() for clone rows and merged rows in tables Based on PHPWord (http://phpword.codeplex.com/).
+New public method cloneRow() for clone rows and merged rows in tables.
+Based on PHPWord (http://phpword.codeplex.com/).